 Equal freedom is not up to the job.
-It leads to a demanding, intolerant, oppressive, mindless, and inhuman fanaticism.
+It has to strip everything down to its own level of simplicity, and the effort to do so leads to a demanding, intolerant, oppressive, mindless, and inhuman fanaticism.
 People believe in it as the highest principle, and view anything else as irrational, oppressive and violent.
-If you're "extremist" or "divisive"-liberals say that instead of "heretical" and "schismatic" but it means the same thing-you have to be destroyed before you plunge the whole world into hell.
+If you're "extremist" or "divisive"-liberals say that instead of "heretical" and "schismatic" but it means the same thing-you have to be destroyed before you plunge us all into hell.

-Liberalism supposedly started out to put an end to religious oppression and violence but instead sets up a new and perverse theocracy that destroys what people actually want.
+Liberalism supposedly started out to put an end to religious oppression and violence but instead sets up a new and perverse religion that destroys what people actually care about.